 Starbucks Coffee International

-With more than 5,500 coffeehouses in over 50 countries, it’s clear that our passion for great coffee, genuine service and community connection transcends language and culture.
+With more than 21,000 stores in over 65 countries, it’s clear that our passion for great coffee, genuine service and community connection transcends language and culture.

 We knew we were onto something when we decided to open our first international coffeehouse in Tokyo back in 1996.
 The response was extraordinary, and to this day we’re still amazed by how warmly our coffeeshops have been embraced by millions of people around the world.